 To the rescue comes English National Ballet (ENB).
-For the fourth year running in collaboration with the English National Ballet School, it presents its own shorter and meticulously crafted version of a classic ballet.
+For the sixth year running in collaboration with the English National Ballet School, it presents its own shorter and meticulously crafted version of a classic ballet.
 This year My First Ballet: Cinderella makes a welcome return to the stage.

 The production is danced by second year ENB School students; and the task of adapting the ballet to make it accessible to very young children falls to ENB choreographer George Williamson.
 He’s already transformed other staples of the classical repertoire, including Coppelia and Swan Lake.